Chiayi: Government

 Chiayi City is a provincial city of Taiwan Province of the Republic of China.
 The city is governed by the Chiayi City Government, while the residence is represented in the Chiayi City Council.
 The current Mayor of Chiayi City is Huang Min-hui of the Kuomintang.

 Administrative divisions

 Chiayi City is divided into two districts.
 East District is the city seat which houses the Chiayi City Government.

 Politics

 Chiayi City voted one Democratic Progressive Party legislator to be in the Legislative Yuan during the 2020 Taiwanese legislative election.
 It has historically been a very pan-Green city.
 During the martial law era, most people of Chiayi supported tangwai politicians.
 However, the voting gap between the DPP and the KMT has narrowed in recent years.
-And in 2022 Taiwanese local elections, Chiayi City re-elected Huang Min-hui of Kuomintang to be the mayor.
+In the 2022 Taiwanese local elections, Chiayi City re-elected Huang Min-hui of Kuomintang to be the mayor.